Skip to content

 Copyright 2013 James Marsh

-The stream is flowing at a normal level and clear.
-Good hatches continue to take place.
+The stream is flowing well above a normal level and stained.
+Give it some time to drop and clear.
+Good hatches have been taking place.
 Our pre-rigged in tandem midge larva and pupa flies work very good here.

 USGS 5Real-Time Stream Flow Data at Webster Springs WV